The second largest of Raja Ampat’s Four Kings, Misool lies a 150km boat journey southwest of Sorong.

 We know who can help though.

 These Sorong based guides can also provide everything you need to know about how to get to and where to stay at Misool, Kofiau or Salawati.

-Our Raja Ampat Travellers’ Forum can also be a good source of Misool info, and has several members who know far more about Misool and its homestays than we do.
-Join the group to contact them.
+Our Raja Ampat Travellers’ Forum can also be a good source of Misool info, and has many members who know far more about Misool and its homestays than we do.